KwatME/kwat/posts/Neural/Demyelinating Diseases/index.md

 The attack is ongoing.
 A patient presents with multiple discreet episodes of neurologic dysfunction.

+Plasma cells produce oligoclonal band.
+Oligoclonal bands present in CSF but absent in the blood suggests multiple sclerosis.

 ## 85% of multiple sclerosis is relapsing and remitting multiple sclerosis.

 A new demyelination comes with a new neurologic symptom, which can last from hours to days.